hopsoft/docker-graphite-statsd/README.md

-This repo was based on [@hopsoft's](https://github.com/hopsoft/) [docker-graphite-statsd](https://github.com/hopsoft/docker-graphite-statsd) docker image and was used as base for "official" Docker image with his permission.
+This repo was based on [@hopsoft's](https://github.com/hopsoft/) [docker-graphite-statsd](https://github.com/hopsoft/docker-graphite-statsd) docker image and was used as base for "official" Graphite docker image with his permission.
 Also, it contains parts of famous [@obfuscurity's](https://github.com/obfuscurity/) [synthesize](https://github.com/obfuscurity/synthesize) Graphite installer.
 Thanks a lot, Natan and Jason!

 # Docker Image for Graphite & Statsd